Need to talk? Call 1800 882 436.

 • look at the published research that supports these antenatal classes

 Online classes can be a good option for parents who can't go to face-to-face classes.
-But you won't have the benefit of meeting other parents.
+But you may not have the benefit of meeting other parents.

-The cost of antenatal classes varies and depends on where you live in Australia and who is running the classes.
+The cost of prenatal classes varies.
+It will depend on where you live in Australia and who is running the classes.
 Medicare does not cover childbirth preparation classes.
-Some hospitals provide free classes while others have costs associated with them.
+Some hospitals do provide free classes.

-If you have private medical insurance, you might be eligible for a rebate.
+If you have private medical insurance, you might be eligible for a payment towards the cost of prenatal classes.
 Check with your private health care insurer.

 Resources and support